Home » Sports Channel » Warm-Weather Baseball Pitchers At Greater Risk of Shoulder Injuries, Study Finds

 "Keeping up with the Joneses" mentality

 As sports medicine professionals, Dr. Hurd says, it is hard to fight what she sees as the role societal norms and expectations make to the problem of overuse injuries, or what she labels the "'keeping up with the Joneses' mentality" that many parents have.
 "Just like when we see our neighbor buying a large screen tv or expensive luxury sedan, we feel like we have to one-up them with our children.
-If the neighbor's child is playing in an all-star league, then our child will play in two.
+If the neighbor's child is playing in an all-star league, then our child will play in.
 If your child is going to play traveling ball, our child will play at a pro-day."

 At its root, she sees a common problem: kids are simply not getting enough rest: "It doesn't matter what climate you live in, though if you live in a warm-weather climate it is a lot easier to play more months out of the year than a child living in Minnesota!"